IIIF/api/source/api/presentation/3.0/index.md

 ### 4.1.
 HTTPS URI Scheme

 It is strongly _RECOMMENDED_ that all URIs use the HTTPS scheme, and be available via that protocol.
-All URIs _MUST_ be either HTTPS or HTTP, abbreviated to "HTTP(S)" in this specification.
+All URIs for resources defined by this specification _MUST_ be either HTTPS or HTTP, abbreviated to "HTTP(S)".

 ### 4.2.
 URI Representation

-Resource descriptions _SHOULD_ be embedded within higher-level descriptions, and _MAY_ also be available via separate requests from HTTP(S) URIs linked in the responses.
-These URIs are in the `id` property for the resource.
+Resource descriptions _SHOULD_ be embedded within the JSON description of parent resources, and _MAY_ also be available via separate requests from the HTTP(S) URI given in the resource's `id` property.
 Links to resources _MUST_ be given as a JSON object with the `id` property and at least one other property, typically either `type`, `format` or `profile` to give a hint as to what sort of resource is being referred to.
-Other URI schemes _MAY_ be used if the resource is not able to be retrieved via HTTP(S).

 ``` json-doc
 {